envms/fluentpdo/readme.md

 `fetchPairs($key, $value)`         | fetch pairs
 `fetchAll()`                       | fetch all rows

+You can debug queries, parameters, executed time and row count.
+For debugging set property debug:

+	$fpdo->debug = true        // log queries to STDERR (for console debugging)
+	$fpdo->debug = $callback   // or set $callback($FluentQuery)
+	                           // @see tests/26-debug.phpt for expample usage

 You can add clauses `select(), where(), groupBy(), having(), orderBy()` as many times as you want.
 Everything will be appended into query.
 Clauses `from(), limit(), offset()` rewrite previous setting.